-ADI is working in partnership with the New Ireland Provincial Government and Namatanai District Health Services to support the ongoing upgrade of facilitaties and services in Namatanai Hospital.
+ADI volunteer doctors have been working alongside Namatanai District Hospital in New Ireland since 2012 providing medical treatment for patients and clinical training for staff.
+ADI continues to work in partnership with the New Ireland Provincial Government and Namatanai District Health Services to support the ongoing upgrade of facilities and services of Namatanai Hospital.

 Hospital Capacity Building In Action